joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-11-17-magiotiles-fiddler.md

 The reason a configuration is stable is that, compared to all its neighboring configurations, the N and S magnet heads are as close together as possible while keeping the Ns and the Ns, and the Ss and the Ss as separated as possible.

 To find alternate configurations, we have to be able to specify them.
-If we keep one tile fixed, and slide the other, then we can specify a configuration by the displacement of its center of mass \v, and its rotation about its center of mass $\theta.$
+If we keep one tile fixed, and slide the other, then we can specify a configuration by the displacement of its center of mass $\v$, and its rotation about its center of mass $\theta.$

 The interaction between tiles is the sum of the interactions between the magnets on either tile.